SAP/homebrew-SapMachine/README.md

 | SapMachine 11 Released | `sapmachine11-jdk` | `sapmachine11-jre` |
 | SapMachine 11 Early Access | `sapmachine11-ea-jdk` | `sapmachine11-ea-jre` |

+## Requirements

+Install brew as documented on https://brew.sh/

+## Download and Installation

+Tap via `brew tap sap/sapmachine`

+## How to obtain support

+Open an issue in GitHub.
+Project members will work on them on a best effort base.

 ## License

 Copyright (c) 2019-2021 SAP SE or an SAP affiliate company and homebrew-SapMachine contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/homebrew-SapMachine).